Villanova-AI/villanova_developers/docs/villanova10/docs/getting-started/ent-api.md

 **Installed Bundles**

-The configuration data of installed bundles are provided by the Entando instance.
-To render an MFE from an installed bundle, Entando injects a JSON object containing configuration details inside the `config` attribute of a custom HTML element, e.g. `<my-mfe config="{ ... }" />`.
+The configuration data of installed bundles are provided by the Villanova instance.
+To render an MFE from an installed bundle, Villanova injects a JSON object containing configuration details inside the `config` attribute of a custom HTML element, e.g. `<my-mfe config="{ ... }" />`.

 **Local Bundles**

-When an MFE is tested locally, it is tested in isolation, external to an Entando instance.
-The file `mfe-config.json` is used to generate the required configuration object when an MFE runs without Entando.
+When an MFE is tested locally, it is tested in isolation, external to an Villanova instance.
+The file `mfe-config.json` is used to generate the required configuration object when an MFE runs without Villanova.
 The MS URL is retrieved from `mfe-config.json`, which is stored in the "public" MFE folder, e.g:
 ```
 {
     "systemParams": {